Randy Blythe manslaughter case: Defense lawyers

 Randy Blythe was represented by Prague lawyers Martin Radvan and Vladimír Jablonský.
 Radvan studied law at the Faculty of Law of Charles University and New York University School of Law.
 From 1990 to 1992, he served as external advisor to the then-Prime Minister Marián Čalfa.
 A former partner at Baker & McKenzie, Radvan established Radvan & Co. in 1996.
 He is also a member of the board of directors of Forum 2000.

-Jablonský gained fame as attorney for his representation of Yekta Uzunoglu, a Kurdish national who was first charged in 1994 with preparing to commit three murders and committing blackmail and torture.
+Jablonský gained fame as an attorney for his representation of Yekta Uzunoglu, a Kurdish national who was first charged in 1994 with preparing to commit three murders and committing blackmail and torture.
 His prosecution became one of the longest criminal cases in the Czech history, as the witnesses and alleged victims gradually withdrew or changed their testimonies against Uzunoglu until he was exonerated by the Municipal Court in Prague in 2007.
 The court held that although the crimes did take place, there is no evidence that Uzunoglu took part in them.
 Jablonský had also represented Pavel Nagy, who was indicted of accepting a bribe.
 The proceedings ended with Nagy being found insane and criminally not liable.
 Jablonský also acted as a defense attorney in the case of a hairdresser of Czech VIPs indicted on charges of rape and torture.
 During the proceedings, the judge sent Jablonský to face the disciplinary commission of the Czech bar association for what he perceived as "behaviour bordering on contempt".